ajomacias/sales/README.md

 #### Days of life of app development and percentage of progress :

-development days: 1 <br />
+development days: 3 <br />
 percentage progress: 1.4% <br />
 <br />
-the project under development is in the develop branch
+the project under development is in the develop branch <br />
+the process is paused, learneing java :(